Ric Tyler – Buildings Archaeologist

 1960s Coal-Fired Power Stations

-Historic England issued guidelines and ‘best practice’ guidance notes in 2016 in respect of the recording and documentation of these complexes for posterity, and over the past six years full historic building records have been completed at five broadly contemporary stations viz.
-Ironbridge ‘B’ in Shropshire (for Uniper UK), West Burton ‘A’ and Cottam in Nottinghamshire (for EDF), Rugeley ‘B’ in Staffordshire (for RPL/Engie), and Eggborough in North Yorkshire (for St Francis Group).
+In line with published guidelines, over the past seven years full historic building records have been completed at six broadly contemporary stations viz.
+Ironbridge ‘B’ in Shropshire (for Uniper UK), West Burton ‘A’ and Cottam in Nottinghamshire (for EDF), Rugeley ‘B’ in Staffordshire (for RPL/Engie), Eggborough in North Yorkshire (for St Francis Group) and, most recently, at Ratcliffe on Soar in Nottinghamshire (for Uniper UK).
 Links to public domain reports are available here.
-Two cooling towers at Ratcliffe on Soar, Nottinghamshire were recorded and assessed in 2021 (for Uniper UK) as part of the planning process related to the development of a new ‘Energy from Waste’ (EfW) facility adjacent to the extant, still operational power station site, subsequently expanded to a full, site-wide recording project, recently completed.

-Recording projects have combined on-site inspection and photographic survey with documentary research based largely upon comprehensive CEGB archives held at individual plants, including many thousands of original and subsequent design drawings, station manuals and handbooks, and historical photographs of the construction process.
+Recording projects have combined on-site inspection and ‘point in time’ photographic survey with documentary research at the National and County Archives, enhanced greatly by comprehensive CEGB archives held at individual plants.
+The latter included many thousands of original and subsequent design drawings, station manuals and handbooks, and historical photographs of the construction process.
 Resultant reports have sought to distill down this mass of primary material for individual sites, in combination with contemporary records, into a readable and accessible format, creating a ‘preservation by record’ of the sites concerned together with a summary of their historical development and evolution.
 As a corpus, the site reports contribute significantly to a growing body of data on power stations of the era, building towards a broader overview and understanding of the 500MW-unit programme as a whole.

-The report on Ironbridge ‘B’ power station received the Association for Industrial Archaeology (AIA) Archaeological Report (Funded Projects) Award in 2018 and serves as an exemplar in terms of recording approach for this type of heritage asset.
+The report on Ironbridge ‘B’ power station received the Association for Industrial Archaeology (AIA) Archaeological Report (Funded Projects) Award in 2018 and has been used by HE as an ‘exemplar’ in terms of what can be achieved through such recording actions in respect of heritage assets of this type.

 1960s coal-fried power stations 1960s coal-fried power stations